What is Flange Insulation Gasket Kit?

 The use of alignment pins is always suggested which will ensure proper alignment of flanges and gaskets.
 The size of each Pin shall be a minimum of 3/32″ (2.38 mm) larger than the bolt.

 A diagram showing a recommended bolt tightening sequence is normally supplied with each insulating gasket set.

 Common vendors who manufacture and supply insulating gaskets are

 - Central Plastics

-- Advance Products and Systems
+- Advanced Products and Systems

-Information for Ordering
+Information needed for Ordering Flange Insulating Kits

 To order an insulating gasket kit, the following information needs to be provided: